coronalabs/corona-docs/markdown/native/index.markdown

 ## Plugin Development

 Plugins let you extend Solar2D functionality, leveraging <nobr>pre-built</nobr> components.
-You can create plugins that can be <nobr>re-used</nobr> across projects and submit a plugin for availability in the [Corona Marketplace](https://marketplace.coronalabs.com).
+You can create plugins that can be <nobr>re-used</nobr> across projects and also, you can submit a plugin for availability in the [Free Plugins Directory](PLUGINS_DIR) as well as third-party marketplaces such as [Solar2D Marketplace](https://solar2dmarketplace.com/) and [Solar2D Plugins](https://www.solar2dplugins.com/).

 Learn more in our [Plugins][native.plugin] guide or in our [Plugin Submission Guide][native.plugin.submission].